Radiation Therapy for Cancer

 View Patient Education

-Radiation therapy can cure many cancers (see also Overview of Cancer Therapy), particularly those that are localized or that can be completely encompassed within a radiation field.
-Radiation therapy plus surgery (for head and neck, laryngeal, or uterine cancer) or combined with chemotherapy and surgery (for sarcomas or breast, esophageal, lung, or rectal cancers) improves cure rates and allows for more limited surgery.
+Radiation therapy for cancer may be curative alone or in combination with other treatments (see also Overview of Cancer Therapy), particularly for tumors that are radiosensitive, are localized, and can be completely encompassed within a radiation field.
+Radiation therapy combined with surgery or combined with systemic therapy and surgery may improve cure rates and allow for more limited surgery.
 Radiation therapy may be given before surgery or chemotherapy (neoadjuvant therapy) or after surgery or chemotherapy (adjuvant therapy).

 Radiation therapy can provide palliation even when cure is not possible: